Sustainable Weight Loss: 12 Key Habits

 healthy whole foods and portion control

 You need more than eating healthy foods.
 Healthy is great—but eating too much can still lead to weight gain.
 Portion control means enjoying the right amount of food for your body’s needs.
-Try using smaller plates, reading labels, and serving reasonable portions.
+Try using smaller plates, read labels, and serve reasonable portion sizes.

-Use smaller plates, check serving sizes, and pay attention to hunger cues.
-Eating slowly and pay attention to your hunger and fullness signals.
-This can help you recognize when you’re full.
+Pay attention to hunger cues.
+Eat slowly.
+Your hunger and fullness signals help you recognize when you’re full.

 Portion Control Ideas: